 This is a great way to validate and show appreciation for one of your employees for their hard work, and it also shows other users the benefits of the employee influencer program in numbers or stats.

 Sharing industry news, as well as company content, can be an excellent way for your employees to establish themselves as thought leaders on social, which will enable them to maximize their social selling capabilities.

 Remember that as a company, it is just as important to showcase your company culture as it is to promote your brand if you want to attract top talent.
 For many top candidates, company culture is a crucial factor in the decision-making process.
 LinkedIn reports that Companies with strong employer brands cut their cost per hire by as much as half.

 Utilize your employees and super users to create content.
-Most companies rely on their social media managers to create original content on behalf of the company, but naturally, they can’t be everywhere at once.
+Most companies rely on their social media managers to create original content on behalf of the company, but they can’t be everywhere at once!
 Lean on your super users to take photos at events, staff away days, and charity events.
-These photos can then be submitted for company use with products like Lens.

 Analyze Content Performance